IoT-Dude/iot-dude.github.io/_posts/2022-10-28-TGIF-and-Data-II.md

 TGI Fridays has great employee retention with staff members usually staying with the company for 3.4 years.

-### As Source of advantage, location data - future outlook
+### location data as a source of advantage - future outlook
 Location data as a source of advantage
 TGI Fridays is one such restaurant chain that has learned to use location intelligence to its advantage.
 They have learned to harnessing the power of location data, as well as the challenges and opportunities that lie ahead.

 Location data has become a valuable resource for restaurants looking to target potential customers in specific areas.
 This data can provide analytics and attribution for marketing strategies, with opportunities to drive performance on a more granular level.

 ### Location data is important for a businesses
-In the past year, They have incorporated a larger percentage of the budget into social media marketing, and location data has been a real game changer.
+In the past year, The compamy has incorporated a larger percentage of the budget into social media marketing, and location data has been a real game changer.
+<br
-In a franchise system, your franchisees are always trying to figure out how the brands spending affects their restaurant directly.
+In a franchise system, the franchisees are always trying to figure out how the brands spending affects their restaurant directly.
 Social location data can demonstrate how the money works more efficiently at a local level.

 ### Some of the practices in place